chaecha3/AI-content-moderation/README.md

 ## 🛡️ Disclaimer

 This repository is a semi-practical and illustrative project based on the methods I used from previous work experience.
 None of the confidential information or data will be shown here.
-Everything is reconstructed or simulated.
+Everything is either reconstructed or simulated.
 This reflects my personal understanding and work process only.
+And Did i use AI for this?
+100% yes, but just for refining and helping me with python grammar.

 ## 🙋 About Me